traefik/mixtus/readme.md

 ## Description

-Lasius Mixtus is a cross-ci tool (GitHub Actions, SemaphoreCI 1 and 2, TravisCI, ...) uses to aggregate documentation from different projects into one repository.
+Lasius Mixtus is a cross-ci tool (GitHub Actions, SemaphoreCI 1 and 2, TravisCI, ...) used to aggregate documentation from different projects into one repository.

-He is useful when you try to build an aggregated documentation from different sources.
+It is useful for building an aggregated documentation from different sources.

-He creates PRs instead of commits to avoid conflicts and be able to validate the whole documentation before the merge.
+It creates PRs instead of commits to avoid conflicts and be able to validate the whole documentation before the merge.

 ```yml
 Lasius Mixtus